Mobile Device Management Solution: How It Should Be Done

 We supposed the report board would be a temporary solution, but it worked well for more than half a year.

 Stage #5.
-The device tracking service
+The device management solution

 - The administrative panel was written using new Angular 4 released in March 2017.
 Admins can edit lists of devices and company’s departments — create, update, and remove.